Valens: Battle of Adrianople

 A third, apocryphal, account states that Valens was struck in the face by a Gothic dart and then perished while leading a charge.
-He wore no helmet, in order to encourage his men.
-This action turned the tide of the battle which resulted in a tactical victory but a strategic loss.
+He wore no helmet in order to encourage his men.
+This action turned the tide of the battle, which resulted in a tactical victory but a strategic loss.
 The church historian Socrates likewise gives two accounts for the death of Valens.

 Some have asserted that he was burnt to death in a village whither he had retired, which the barbarians assaulted and set on fire.
 But others affirm that having put off his imperial robe he ran into the midst of the main body of infantry; and that when the cavalry revolted and refused to engage, the infantry were surrounded by the barbarians, and completely destroyed in a body.
 Among these it is said the Emperor fell, but could not be distinguished, in consequence of his not having on his imperial habit.

 When the battle was over, two-thirds of the eastern army lay dead.
 Many of their best officers had also perished.
 What was left of the army of Valens was led from the field under the cover of night by comes Richomeres and general Victor.

 J. B. Bury, a noted historian of the period, provides a specific interpretation on the significance of the battle: it was "a disaster and disgrace that need not have occurred."

 For Rome, the battle incapacitated the government.
-Emperor Gratian, nineteen years old, was unable to deal with the catastrophe, until he appointed Theodosius I. The total defeat cost the administration important precious metal resources, as bullion had been centralized with the imperial court.
+Emperor Gratian, nineteen years old, was unable to deal with the catastrophe until he appointed Theodosius I. The total defeat cost the administration important precious metal resources, as bullion had been centralised with the imperial court.
 Valens was deified by consecratio as Divus Valens.